gkjpettet/MarkdownKit/README.md

 ### The Desktop Test Suite

 The demo application a test suite window.
 Clicking the "Run" button on the toolbar for test windows will run all 649 tests from the [CommonMark 0.29 specification][cm spec], as well as additional edge case tests I came across whilst developing the parser.
-These tests prove the compliance of the parser.
+Since version 3.0.0 the parser has deviated from the CommonMark specification with support for tables.
+The tests prove the compliance of the parser.
 Feel free to click on an individual test to see the provided input, the expected output and the generated output.

 ## A word about API 2.0